 so hare-brained as to wish for a little flirtation...You see, old Sandy,

 eyes breed further eyes and an eye is an eye and a tooth a tooth,

-yet, when it's all said and done, we've just go to burn the
+all said and done, we've just go to burn the

 mother-cheek..Yes, they say, old Gobi, that it is the Scriptures.